The International Conference on Evolving Cities (ICEC2021) hosted by the University of Southampton is scheduled for 22 – 24 September 2021.

-Cities are at the centre of the climate and sustainability challenge of the twenty-first century.
+Cities are at the centre of the climate and sustainability challenge and provide an important pathway for the transition to net-zero carbon by 2050.
 Energy consumption and greenhouse gas emissions of cities are over 75% of global totals putting cities in a critical position to propel and lead society towards the low carbon pathways required in the 2020s and 2030s.

 Call for Papers

 We warmly invite you to submit an abstract proposal for an oral or poster presentation within the following themes:

 - Energy technologies engineering pathways for reliable and affordable sources of renewable energy to maximise use of renewable resources;

 - Smart cities and data state of the art in smart cities and data analytics, understanding of the impact of artificial intelligence on the smartness of cities;